ob-climate/ob-climate.github.io/_posts/2025-03-01-WhatIsClimateChange.md

 **Fact #1: Carbon Dioxide absorbs more heat than Air**

-Molecules are a great place to begin to understand the most important relationship in climate study, that of Carbon Dioxide (CO<sub>2</sub>. ) and Air Temperature.
+Molecules are a great place to begin to understand the most important relationship in climate study, that of Carbon Dioxide (CO<sub>2</sub>.) and Air Temperature.
 Well of course, you won't find "Air" on the periodic Table, *Air* in this case refers to the specific mix of gasses that makes up the majority of our atmosphere (Namely, ~79% Nitrogen, 21% Oxygen, and some other trace elements) These trace elemesnts are what we are interested in.

 Many of these elements, and molecules are called *greenhouse gasses*, or GHGs.
 Greehouse gasses are the gases in the atmosphere of a planet, that absorb heat energy and keep a planet warm.
 Sometimes, a little too warm.

 How do we know this?
 In 1856, Connecticut Native Eunice Foote published the results of a very simple experiment in her paper "Circumstances Affecting the Heat of the Sun's Rays" published in the American Journal of Art and Science" in November of 1856.
-In her Experiment, Ms. Foote filled one vessel with "common air", and another with what was at the time called *Carbonic Acid Gas* or CO~2~ as we know it today.
-I will allow Ms. Foote to describe her own results
+In her Experiment, Ms. Foote filled one vessel with "common air", and another with what was at the time called *Carbonic Acid Gas* or CO<sub>2</sub> as we know it today.
+I will allow Ms. Foote to describe her own results.
+*Note, Temperatures below are given in (°)F, but Are presented as Ms. Foote did in the original article

 > "The highest effect of the sun's rays I have found to be in carbonic acid gas.
 > One of the recievers (vessels) was filled with it, the other with common air, and the result was as follows: